ABOUT WESTFIELD RESIDENCE

 A not-for-profit women’s student residence and cultural center, Westfield first opened its doors almost 30 years ago.
 Westfield has always been open to women who want to live in a family environment of academic enthusiasm and social outreach.
-As a cultural center, Westfield seeks to strengthen and support that part of today's culture which is eminently positive, pro-woman, and pro-community, and it opens its doors to the public for frequent lectures, conferences and cultural events.
+As a cultural center, Westfield seeks to strengthen and support those parts of today's culture which are eminently positive, pro-woman, and pro-community, and it opens its doors to the public for frequent lectures, conferences and cultural events.

 ABOUT OPUS DEI